AlGepe/OmniSnippets_JS/docs/omni/onResult/addUnmetCondition.rst

 Syntax:
 ~~~~~~~

-Since the function only show the error message the syntax is very simple.
+Since the function only shows an error message the syntax is very simple.
 If you plan on implementing this function remember to set up proper conditions.
 Using statements like ``if``, ``else``, ``switch``...
 You can learn more about them in the section about :ref:`javascript statements<execOrder>`.

 .. code-block:: javascript